 - Sila, by Chantal Bilodeau.
+Part of the Arctic Cycle.
 Looks at competing interests shaping the future of the Canadian Arctic and local Inuit population.
-(Sila is the Inuktitut word for air, climate or breath.) (part of the Arctic Cycle)
+(Sila is the Inuktitut word for air, climate or breath).

 - This Clement World, by Cynthia Hopkins.
-The history of Earth, an alien’s point of view.
+The history of Earth, from an alien’s point of view.